Baronsindo/pretty_logger/README.md

 ## Features

-Makes it easy to log to console without using print in a colorful way, with multiple colors.
+Makes it easy to log to console without using print in a colorful way, with multiple colors, and it works only in debug mode, makeing it perfect for pros.

 ## Getting started